perymimon/portfolio/projects/falling-sand/2/README.md

 }
 ```

-### How it Work:

-The core principle is calculate how match replicas we will create and start `counting` them, but not using base 10, using `range` as the *base* and make sure the number have digits as the number of `symbols` appears in the pattern. that create for up the replacement with need for each iteration.
-For example if the range is 3 (possible values 0,1,2) and the symbol appears 2 times, the counting will be 2³: `00` `01` `02` `10` `11` `12` `20` `21` and `22`.
-This achieved by treating each combinations as numbers in a base equal to the range, iterating through all possible values, and replacing the wildcards each with each digit
+The core principle is to calculate how many replicas we will create and start counting them using the range as the base, rather than base 10.
+Ensure the number has as many digits as the number of symbols in the pattern.
+For example, if the range is 3 (possible values 0, 1, 2) and the symbol appears twice, the counting will be 3²: 00, 01, 02, 10, 11, 12, 20, 21, and 22.
+Iterating through all possible values, and replacing the wildcards with each digit.

 How we know where to put each digit?
-The next principle is split the pattern around the `wildcard` so we got fragments of a string around the wild symbol without the wild symbol itself.
-And what's left for us is to unite the array around the digits of the number we created above.
+The next principle is split the pattern around the wildcard, creating fragments of a string without the wildcard itself.
+Then, unite the array around the digits of the number created.

 **Example:**